Agile-IoT/enforcer-yaml-spec/README.md

 The YML file contains multiple ServiceName(s) in the top level.
+There are two kinds of services: services that are subject to enforcing, or those that are whitelisted, i.e. not requiring any check with the security framework.
+If the service is whitelisted it should have the following configuration:
+ -   the port where the service API is available
+ -   whitelisted: yes

 Each ServiceName needs to have:

 -   a pointer in the local file system to the swagger specification of that service under swagger\_api\_spec.
 -   the port where the service API is available